barryclark/jekyll-now/about.md

 ---
 layout: page
 title: About me
-description: "About Cheryl Hung, software engineer, speaker and executive"
+description: "Cheryl Hung's biography and how to get in touch"
 ---

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Director of CNCF" class="about-image"/>